Renters Rights LondonRenters Rights LondonRenters Rights London

 Renting in your borough: the facts

-How many private renters are there in Bexley?
+How many private renter are there in Bexley?

 Room in a shared house: £460